Business-improvement.eu

 Strategy & Tactics

 Summarizing: In the beginning the TOC was primarily used on the shop floor, later the application broadened to supply chains and constraints in business-relations.
 Besides that, increasing attention is given to strategy: what to change, in what direction and how do you communicate about that.
 This can be done by developing a strategy and tactics tree, and/or by building logical maps to interconnect causes and effects.
-These tools can in theory also be used in combination with other improvement methods, e.g. with TOC to determine the strategy and with Lean manufacturing or Six Sigma for filling in the ‘tactics’.
+These tools can also be used in combination with other improvement methods, e.g. with TOC to determine the strategy and with Lean manufacturing or Six Sigma to fill in the ‘tactics’.

-Nevertheless the mapping tools mentioned above are clearly connected to the original TOC ideas.
-Everything around TOC remains based on thinking logically and sorting out causes and effects.
+The mapping tools mentioned above are clearly connected to the original TOC ideas.
+Everything around TOC is based on thinking logically and sorting out causes and effects.
 The fact is, that a ‘cause’ can also be a future tactic under consideration.

 TOC jargon